Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks

-\textbf{Exact solution for the implicit adaptive learning rate schedule with BatchNorm.} Next, building on our accurate Euler-Lagrange equations modeling the realistic deep learning systems, we establish a new surprisingly exact theoretical analogy between two seemingly unrelated key components of modern deep learning: batch normalization and adaptive optimizer (RMSProp).
-Due to the scale symmetry of the network introduced by the batch normalization layer, the time evolution on the loss landscape depends only on the angular component of the parameter vector $f(q)=f(\hat{q})$.
-The angular Euler-Lagrange equation, Eq.\ref{eq:angular_EL}, $m \ddot{\hat{q}} + \mu \dot{\hat{q}} = - \hat{g}/r^2 (t),$ implies that (i) the time evolution of $f(q)$ for a network with batch normalization layers trained by stochastic gradient descent is equivalent to (ii) the time evolution of $f(\hat{q})$ for a network with batch normalization layers with fixed filter norm $\hat{q}=1$ trained by an adaptive optimizer which adaptively scales the gradient norm by a factor of $r^2(t)$.
+where $\nabla f(\hat{q})$ represents the gradient of $f$ evaluated at $\hat{q}$.
+Notice the striking similarity of this equation of motion with the equation of motion of the original parameters $m \ddot{q} + \mu \dot{q} = - \nabla f(q)$.
+This implies that the time evolution of the loss for a network with normalization layers trained by gradient descent is equivalent to the time evolution of the loss for an identical network with unit filter norm trained by an adaptive optimizer which scales the gradients by a factor of $r^2(t)$.